evanthegrayt/vim-lovehandle/README.md

 ## Dependencies and Recommended Plugins
 Lovehandles was originall written around [DadBod](https://github.com/tpope/vim-dadbod), so it sets variables specific to that plugin.
-However, you can use plugin that can communicate with a database.
+However, you can use any plugin that can communicate with a database.
 You may just have to change the variables it uses for database URLs (`g:db` and `b:db`).

 LoveHandle assumes you open vim from the root of a project to look for project-specific vimrc files, and to determine the projects SQL directory.
 If